 Computers excel at performing easy, repetitive tasks quickly and efficiently.
 People do not.
 We would much rather spend time using our skills and talent to create value.
 Automation frees us to do that.
 A couple of hours spent automating a repetitive process can mean countless cumulative hours saved in the future.
 Consider it an investment with guaranteed, exponential returns.

 By automating these two simple processes, we've given our staff needed time to devote to other, more complex tasks.
 We also continue to look for opportunities for further automation, such as in build deployment and distribution, and internal notifications.
-Integrating Veracode scans into our automated build process has contributed to a safer and faster development lifecycle.
-How can you use automation in your development process?
+Integrating CA Veracode scans into our automated build process has contributed to a safer and faster development lifecycle.
+Learn how can you use automation in your development process: CA Veracode Integrations.